 Review, Then Review Again

 Re-read your abstract against a copy of the abstract guidelines.
 As you go through, check off each guideline to ensure your abstract is complete.
 Remember that even if it has all the requirements, a poorly written abstract will not be accepted.
 Then have multiple people, including your Principal Investigator, read it over.
 Incorporate their feedback to ensure a strong submission.

-The Annual Biomedical Research Conference for Minority Students (ABRCMS) provides poster and oral presentation opportunities for undergraduates, postbaccalaureates, and master’s students.
-Learn the components of a competitive abstract and submit an abstract for ABRCMS 2021 by August 10, 2021.
+The Annual Biomedical Research Conference for Minority Students (ABRCMS) provides poster and oral presentation opportunities for undergraduates, postbaccalaureates, and masters students.